zhouzhongyuan/blog/contents/articles/pair-programming-is-not-a-panacea/index.md

 if one smart person can solve a difficult problem, two can solve it faster and better?
 No. Really, strongly, *no*.
 This is such a fallacy.

-My own experiences support this strongly.
 I can't think of a single time I've made a great breakthrough while pairing.
 Yet I can point to numerous times when the breakthroughs happen once the pair disperses.
 One person has to go to the dentist, or the other had to work from home that day.
 These are the moments when